 The municipal transport authority (Wiener Linien) operate the tram in partnership with Ströck.
 The latter is a huge bakery chain and their sponsorship of the initiative means you can expect suitable baked delights on board.

-Christmas music accompanies you on your journey, and the route takes you around and past the many sights that line the ring road around the old town.
+Christmas music accompanies you on your journey, and the route takes you past the many sights that line the ring road around the old town.

-The initiative has raised over €100,000 through the years and 2019’s charitable cause was the Österreichische Gesellschaft für Chronisches Erschöpfungssyndrom, who do excellent support and education work in the field of Chronic Fatigue Syndrome (CFS) / Myalgic Encephalomyelitis (ME).
+The initiative has raised over €100,000 through the years.
+The 2019 charitable cause was the Österreichische Gesellschaft für Chronisches Erschöpfungssyndrom, who do excellent support and education work in the field of Chronic Fatigue Syndrome (CFS) / Myalgic Encephalomyelitis (ME).

 The tram itself is a genuine old timer.
 Built in 1929, it only left service in 1978.